kotor-speedruns/kotor-speedruns.github.io/kotor2/Route Guides/Any% Glitchless.md

 <br>
   - *DO NOT LEAVE THE EBON HAWK AFTER THIS CUTSCENE UNTIL THE FOLLOWING MENU HAS BEEN DONE*
   - `}` Unequip MC’s weapons + Plasma Torch (give them 1 spare lightsaber for Force Jump)
-  - `}` Give Visas (change 2 right): Lightsaber Mainhand + any Offhand Lightsaber OR Vibrosword if all double sided lightsabers, Energy Shield, MC's Armband, Stealth Field Generator, Targeting Visor
+  - `}` Give Visas (change 2 right): Lightsaber Mainhand + any Offhand Lightsaber OR Vibrosword if all double sided lightsabers, Energy Shield, Stealth Field Generator, Targeting Visor
 <br>
 - Once Visas is equipped, now is the time to do a memory reset if you aren't doing it at the start of Dxun.
 - Simply make a save and Alt-F4 your game, open it again and load the save.